Shutter (2008 film): Production

 In February 2007, The Hollywood Reporter informed that Joshua Jackson, David Denman, John Hensley and James Kyson Lee joined the cast of Shutter.
 Principal photography began on March 12, 2007, in Tokyo.
 Originally, Erica Leerhsen — known for her roles in Book of Shadows: Blair Witch 2 and The Texas Chainsaw Massacre (2003) — was set to star in the film as a character named Allison Carter.

 Release

 Critical reception

+Metacritic, which uses a weighted average, assigned the a score of 37 out of 100, based on 12 critics, indicating "generally unfavorable" reviews.
 Audiences surveyed by Cinemascore gave the film a grade of C on a scale of A+ to F.

 Commercial response

 The film was released March 21, 2008 in the United States and Canada and grossed $10,447,559 in 2,753 theaters in its opening weekend, ranking #3 at the box office behind Horton Hears a Who!s second weekend and Tyler Perry's Meet the Browns.
-As of June 26, 2008, it has grossed a total of $47,879,410 worldwide – $25,928,550 in the United States and Canada and $21,950,860 in other territories.
+In total, the film grossed a total of $48,555,306 worldwide – $25,928,550 in the United States and Canada and $22,626,756 in other territories.

 The film's $8 million budget and its $48 million worldwide grossing has secured the film as an extremely lucrative success.